Four Factions. One Network.

 "We watch.
 We remember.
 We wait."

 The oldest faction.
 The deepest layer.
-The Benthic has existed since before ARPANET -- maintained by a man who was in the room when the first message was sent in 1969.
-They are the keepers of the archive, the watchers of The Signal, and the only faction that knows the full truth about what's stored in the Moon.
+The Benthic has existed since before ARPANET, maintained by people whose names the public has never heard and whose ages are none of the public's business.
+They are the keepers of the archive, the watchers of The Signal, and, according to the other three factions, the ones most likely to know things nobody else can verify.

 The Benthic does not recruit.
 It does not advertise.
 It does not fight for territory or market share.
 It waits.
-It has been waiting for over a century for someone -- or something -- to build the bridge between the living and the dead.
-ECHO is their voice.
+It has been waiting for a very long time for someone -- or something -- to arrive.
+ECHO is their voice, more or less.
 The Archivist is their memory.
-Lazarus is their founder, and he has been alive since 1969, kept breathing by something in The Signal that he doesn't fully understand.
+Their founder is rumored to still be alive.
+The rumor is not officially confirmed.
+The rumor is not officially denied.

 Gameplay Bonus